Honolulu Star-Advertiser

 Harris campaign officials, allies and supporters have started making calls to secure the support of delegates for her nomination ahead of the Democratic National Convention in Chicago from Aug.
 19-22, multiple sources said.

-Opposition to Biden’s continued campaign from within his party gained steam over the past week with 36 congressional Democrats – more than one in eight – publicly calling on him to drop out, driven by concerns over his mental acuity.
+Opposition to Biden’s campaign from within his party gained steam over the past week with 36 congressional Democrats – more than one in eight – publicly calling on him to drop out, driven by concerns over his mental acuity.

 Lawmakers said they feared he could cost them not only the White House but also the chance to control either chamber of Congress next year, which would leave Democrats with no meaningful grasp on power in Washington.

-That stood in sharp contrast to what played out in Milwaukee last week, when Republican convention delegates united around Trump, whose refusal to acknowledge his 2020 loss to Biden sparked the Jan.
+That stood in sharp contrast to what played out in Milwaukee last week, when Republican convention delegates united around Trump, whose refusal to acknowledge his 2020 loss to Biden sparked a Jan.
 6, 2021, assault on the U.S. Capitol.

-It was unclear whether other senior Democrats would challenge Harris for the nomination – she was widely seen as the pick for many party officials – or whether the party itself would choose to open the field for nominations.
+It was unclear whether other senior Democrats would challenge Harris for the nomination – she was widely seen as the pick of many party officials – or whether the party itself would choose to open the field for nominations.

 Polling shows that Harris performs no better statistically than Biden against Trump.

-In a hypothetical head-to-head matchup, Harris and Trump were tied with 44% support each in a July 15-16 Reuters/Ipsos poll conducted immediately after the July 13 assassination attempt on Trump.
+In a hypothetical head-to-head match-up, Harris and Trump were tied with 44% support each in a July 15-16 Reuters/Ipsos poll conducted immediately after the July 13 assassination attempt on Trump.
 Trump led Biden 43% to 41% in that same poll, though the 2 percentage point difference was not meaningful considering the poll’s 3-point margin of error.

-Congressional Republicans argued that Biden should resign the office immediately, which would turn the White House over to Harris and put House of Representatives Speaker Mike Johnson, a Republican, next in line in succession.
+Congressional Republicans argued on Sunday that Biden should resign the office immediately, which would turn the White House over to Harris and put House of Representatives Speaker Mike Johnson, a Republican, next in line in succession.

 “If he’s incapable of running for president, how is he capable of governing right now?
 I mean, there is five months left in this administration.
 It’s a real concern, and it’s a danger to the country,” Johnson told CNN on Sunday before Biden’s announcement.